Barbara Allen (song): Setting

 The setting is sometimes "Scarlet Town".
 This may be a punning reference to Reading, as a slip-song version c.
 1790 among the Madden songs at Cambridge University Library has 'In Reading town, where I was bound.'
 London town and Dublin town are used in other versions.

 The ballad often opens by establishing a festive time frame, such as May, Martinmas, or Lammas.
 The versions which begin by mentioning "Martinmas Time" and others which begin with "Early early in the spring" are thought to be the oldest and least corrupted by more recent printed versions.

 The Martinmas variants, most common in Scotland, are probably older than the Scarlet Town variants, which presumably originated in the south of England.
 Around half of all American versions take place in the month of May; these versions are the most diverse, as they appear to have existed within the oral tradition rather than on broadsides.

 After the setting is established, a dialogue between the two characters generally follows.

 Protagonists

 The dying man is called Sir John Graeme in the earliest known printings.
 American versions of the ballad often call him some variation of William, James, or Jimmy; his last name may be specified as Grove, Green, Grame, or another.
-In most English versions, the narrator is often the unnamed male protagonist.

-The woman is called "Barbry" rather than "Barbara" in almost all American and versions and some English versions, and "Bawbee" in many Scottish versions.
-Her name is sometimes "Ellen" instead of "Allen".